 A personal tutor… you will be assigned an academic adviser when you begin your time at QMUL.
 You will meet regularly to discuss your progress.
 Your adviser will help you choose modules, sign any forms you need and help you with any academic or personal problems that you have.

-Disability and Dyslexia Service... provides guidance and support for students with disabilities and learning difficulties for example dyslexia and dyspraxia.
+Provides guidance and support for students with disabilities and learning differences for example dyslexia and dyspraxia.

 Provided for all students living in the London Borough of Tower Hamlets.
 Students should register with the Globe Town surgery at the Student Health Centre at the beginning of term.
 Students living outside Tower Hamlets can be treated on campus in the event of an urgent medical situation.

 Gives you the opportunity to learn a language and so enhance your employment prospects.
 It can also help you with your studies if English is not your first language.
 Students can apply for language bursaries to take a non-credit bearing module in their second or third years.

 Self-service libraries mean that staff have more time to help you find what you need and to offer expert advice on QMUL’s collections.
 You will also have access to the University of London’s central library of more than two million books, periodical and eResources at Senate House in Bloomsbury.

 The Peer Assisted Study Support (PASS) scheme is a course-based mentoring scheme, where first-year students have the opportunity to explore their problems with higher-year students (mentors) in a friendly, informal environment, to help them settle into university life, their department and their studies.